You Carry More Than You Know: The Hidden Weight Of The Strong Woman

 A strong woman does not allow jealousy to harden her heart.
 Instead, she remains grounded in who God has called her to be, understanding that her purpose is not to shrink so others feel comfortable, but to continue walking in the light God has given her

-And also remember God sees every act of faithfulness.
+And remember this: God sees every act of faithfulness.

 He sees the prayers you prayed when no one else knew you were struggling.